Legal obligations after a motor vehicle accident

 - If possible, take photographs of the damage and the scene of the accident.

 - If you are insured for damage to your own vehicle and/or Third Party Property damage, you should notify your insurance company without delay.
-Even if you don't intend to make a claim on your insurance company, let them know you have been involved in a crash.
-Simply letting the insurance company know about the accident will not affect your no claim bonus.
+Even if you do not intend to make a claim on your insurance company, let them know you have been involved in a crash.
+Simply letting the insurance company know about the accident should not affect your no claim bonus.

 The content of the Law